jasp-stats/jaspFactor/inst/help/ConfirmatoryFactorAnalysis.md

 ### Assignment Box
 -------
-In the assignment box, continuous variables in your dataset can be assigned to different factors.
+In the assignment box, continuous and ordinal variables in your dataset can be assigned to different factors.
 There is a minimum of one factor, and each factor needs to have at least two indicators.
 You can add factors by pressing the (+) button and remove factors by pressing the (-) button.
 You may rename factors by changing the name above the assignment boxes.
 Either scale or ordinal variables are allowed.

-If you use ordinal variables, the chosen estimator will by default be "WLS".
+If you use any ordinal variables, the chosen estimator will by default be "DWLS" and the test statistic and fit measures will be scaled and shifted (mean and variance adjusted, see *lavaan* documentation).
+Other possible estimators are "WLS" and "ULS".
+When you use ordinal variables it may make sense to choose robust standard errors.

 ### Second-order factor
 -------